7 Unusual Heart Health Risk Factors

 If optimism doesn’t always come easy to you, you’re not alone.
 Psychologists believe we have a natural tendency to fixate on negative information as a way to avoid it in the future.
 It’s a phenomenon known as “negativity bias.”
 Practicing gratitude is a powerful way to counteract this inclination.
 Best of all, it’s easy to get started.
 Your new habit can be as simple as writing down what you’re grateful for every day.

 When you look closely, these unconventional risk factors aren’t really that surprising.
 They each relate to foundational heart-healthy lifestyle choices such as managing stress, eating healthy foods, and staying active.
 This advice aligns with the CDC’s guidance, which outlines six essential strategies for living a heart-healthy lifestyle.

 If you’re concerned about your heart, the CDC recommends learning about your family’s health history and talking to your healthcare provider about your risk.
 Together you can create an action plan that’s best for you.
 If your doctor prescribes medication to treat high cholesterol, high blood pressure, or diabetes, the CDC stresses the importance of taking it as directed.

-Alto’s expert pharmacists will always be on call to answer questions about dosage instructions or side effects, and we’d be happy to bring your medications to your doorstep for free.
+Alto’s expert pharmacists will always be available via in-app message or phone to answer questions about dosage instructions or side effects, and we’d be happy to bring your medications to your doorstep for free.
 Your heart-healthy lifestyle does not have to include standing in line at the pharmacy or worrying about refills.
 We’ll take care of the details so you can focus on cooking a healthy breakfast or walking your dog.